 Mistake #2—Bidding On Too Many Keywords

 Remember the old 80/20 rule?
 Turns out that it holds true for PPC as well.
-After auditing thousands of PPC accounts, we’ve found that the average PPC campaign is producing all of its sales from 20% or less of their keywords.
+After auditing thousands of PPC accounts, we’ve found that the average PPC campaign is producing all of its sales from 6% of their keywords.

 Yes, I just said all of its sales.